jwesleyfurlong/Tutorials/content/home/demo.md

 # Order that this section appears on the page.
 weight: 15

-title: Hugo Academic Theme Demo
+title: Data and Statistical Analysis Resources
-subtitle:
+subtitle: For the social sector

 design:
   columns: "1"